fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 Code for MaybeLike and EitherLike with functoids unjust and unright moved here.

 Add new operator xor2 to do exclusive or.

+I have made DropWhileEqual into a full functoid and used it to solve some other problems.

 ### src/fcpp/functors.h